 UK NHS (2021) The vegan diet.

-*Refer to Mega B complex and Collagen product labels for more details
+*Not applicable to Mega B Complex, Collagen, Multivitamin.
+Refer to product labels for more details.